-In February of 2003, I ventured into an area of my hometown that I had never seen in all my years of living in Miami.
+I ventured into an area of my hometown that I had never seen in all my years of living in Miami.
+It was way back in 2003.
 The Wynwood neighborhood is directly adjacent to the glimmering skyscrapers, upscale shopping boutiques, and galleries of downtown Miami.
 But at that time almost nobody who didn’t actually live there ever strayed into it, at least on purpose.
 Economically depressed and forgotten, it was an area simply avoided by visitors and most Miami natives alike.

 But back then something was starting to happen here — a renaissance of sorts fueled by the newly burgeoning street art phenomenon.
 As it turns out, Wynwood was the perfect place for street art.
 There was street after street with flat, smooth walls originally built as factories and warehouses from an era when Wynwood was a thriving commercial and residential neighborhood in the early 1900’s.